D3PSI/gerrit-jira-hook/README.md

 ## Installation

 Navigate to the Gerrit instance's Gerrit directory (usually in `/var/gerrit/`).
-This directory will be referred to as `$GERRIT_HOME`.
+This directory will be referred to as `$GERRIT_HOME`. `$GERRIT_SITE` is the site's directory.

 ### 1. Installing the hook

-Simply copy the `gerrit-jira-hook`- and the corresponding `gerrit-jira-hook.config`-file to `$GERRIT_HOME/hooks`.
+Simply copy the `gerrit-jira-hook` executable to `$GERRIT_SITE/hooks` and the corresponding `gerrit-jira-hook.config`-file to `$GERRIT_HOME`.
 Verify that the executable actually has the correct permissions and ownership to be able to run.
 That's it.
 Simple as that.

 ### 2. Configuring the hook